 The island is also ecologically important.
-Its beaches are a nesting ground for the endangered green turtle (Chelonia mydas) and hawksbill turtle (Eretmochelys imbracata), while also supporting a large variety of water birds such as coursers, gulls and plovers.
+Its beaches are a nesting ground for the endangered green turtle (Chelonia mydas) and hawksbill turtle (Eretmochelys imbracata), while also supporting a large variety of water birds such as coursers, gulls, and plovers.
 The Astola saw-scaled viper (Echis carinatus astolae) is also endemic to the island.
-While treeless due to the absence of a fresh water source, the island’s vegetation consists of scrub and large bushes.
+While treeless, due to the absence of a fresh water source, the island’s vegetation consists of scrubs and large bushes.
 The island’s marine ecology supports a variety of corals, creating a breeding ground for a vast range of marine species.

 Given its significance, it is proposed that Astola be declared a Marine Protected Area (MPA) by the Government of Pakistan.
 This proposal was taken forward by an IUCN Member, Indus Earth Trust, with support from other IUCN Members in Pakistan, at the IUCN World Conservation Congress 2016 in Hawai’i through a motion.
 The motion was voted upon by a large number of IUCN Members at the Congress and subsequently adopted as Resolution 052.
 The proposal was made in response to increasing recognition that fishing communities in the vicinity now pose a threat to the island’s terrestrial and marine resources.

 Fish stocks are gradually being depleted as large trawlers operate in the area.
 Feral cats, introduced by fishermen during their brief stopovers to the island to reduce the rodent population there, now pose a threat to wildlife breeding grounds.
 Furthermore, while the island has great potential for promoting nature-based eco-tourism and conducting conservation research, such activities must be regulated if the island’s natural resources and aesthetic beauty are to be preserved.
 IUCN’s role will be to assist with the technical methodology for establishing such an area.